mjenior/promptpal/README.md

 Available role shortcuts:

-- assist (default): Standard personal assistant with improved ability to prioritize important tasks
+- assist (default): Standard personal assistant with improved ability to help with tasks
 - compbio: Expertise in bioinformatics and systems biology.
 Knowledgeable in commonly used computational biology platforms.
 - invest: Experience in technology stock investment and wealth management.
 Provides analyses for new stocks to invest in.
 - art: Creates an images described by the prompt, default style leans toward illustrations